sanchom/allard-writing-tools/README.md

 converted to a nicely typeset PDF that matches the formatting requirements of UBC or the BC Court of Appeals.

+I want to write in as close to plain text as possible, and I don't want to think about formatting or citation layout while I'm writing.
+These are some tools that I'm trying to use to get me there.

-These tools try to replicate the formatting from the guidance and examples listed here, in roughly the priority listed.
+I've tried to adhere to the guidance and examples listed here, in roughly the priority listed.
 That is, if there is any conflicting guidance, I follow requirements of the higher-listed guide, but will look to lower-listed guides when a higher-listed guide leaves something ambiguous.